What are the important Queries in SQL?

 can also sort data according to more than one column.
 In this example, the

-in descending order and next according to the column id
+records are first sorted according to the column name in descending order and next according to the column id in ascending order.
+If the query finds records with the

-same name (e.g., all records with 'sai
+same name (e.g., all records with 'sai'

-in column name), it sorts these records in ascending order according to id
+in column name), it sorts these records in ascending order according to id.

 Code